complementizer/wcep-mds-dataset/README.md

 * [Paper (PDF)](acl20-paper.pdf)
 * [Slides (PDF)](acl20-slides.pdf)

-[A Large-Scale Multi-Document Summarization Dataset from the Wikipedia Current Events Portal](https://arxiv.org/abs/2005.10070) for more info about the dataset and experiments.

-* Paper: A Large-Scale Multi-Document Summarization Dataset from the Wikipedia Current Events Portal
-* Slides
 ### Dataset Generation
 We currently do not provide the entire dataset for download.
 Instead, we share the summaries from WCEP and scripts that obtain the associated news articles.
 Make sure to set `--jobs` to your avaible number of CPUs to speed things up.
 Both scripts can be interrupted and resumed by just repeating the same command.
 To restart from scratch, add `--override`.